 - ACH is a bank payment method available in the United States only.
 It is distinct and different from other bank payment methods available in other regions or countries, such as SEPA (EU), BACS (UK), and BECS (AU).

 From a customer perspective, when paying with a payment method available through the Adyen HPP, the experience is similar to paying with PayPal where the customer is redirected from your checkout page to a new page hosted by Adyen where they select which payment method they want to use, and then they visit the appropriate page to enter their payment info.
 When they are done entering their payment info, they return to your checkout page.
-In an upcoming release, Recurly will allow you to select the payment method directly on your own checkout page, simplifying the checkout experience even further.

 You can customize the Adyen hosted pages so that it looks and feels like your own checkout page.
 Review the Adyen HPP skin documentation for information on how to set up and configure their hosted pages.